We are available 24/7 on this email

 As the world’s industries move to virtual conferences, audience attendance and participation will arguably become even more globally inviting, increasing the need for language services.

-For the Foreseeable Future
+For the foreseeable future

 Even once a COVID-19 vaccine has been approved and is vastly available to all corners of the globe, virtual meetings are expected to remain.
 Although there will be a gradual return to in-person meetings and conferences, the hybrid model, offering both virtual and in-person options will likely continue for the foreseeable future.
 So, how will remote language services continue to fit in to this current and future scenario?

 COVID-19 has impacted the language services industry in a number of marked ways.
 With a shift to remote internal and external meetings, there has likewise been a sudden — and drastic — increase in requests for remote interpreting.
-The industry is also witness to the intensified race for advanced technology, the need for extremely robust and organized networks of linguists, and the need for increased, diversified language services.
+The industry is also witness to the intensified race for advanced technology, the need for extremely robust and organised networks of linguists, and the need for increased, diversified language services.
 What this truly boils down to — at least in the short run — is heightened competition.
 And, in an industry that is already fragmented, language services providers (LSPs) that can check all the above boxes will undoubtedly rise to the top.

-As a tech-enabled LSP that injects an authentic human element into all we do, Global Lingo provides the best multilingual solutions to our customers.
+As a tech-enabled LSP that injects an authentic human element into all we do, Global Lingo provides the best multilingual solutions to our clients.
 From eConference interpreting and translation to transcription and live captioning, our remote language services will be sure to meet — even exceed — your eConferening needs.
 We are one of the world’s leading consultants of language solutions, enhancing our clients’ businesses and helping you achieve your global goals.
 We are Global Lingo, and we are passionate about what we do.

 Planning an upcoming event?
 Whether you require in-person language services or remote language services for your virtual, or hybrid conference, partner with Global Lingo and trust in our language services.
 Together, let us make your future conference a smashing success.
 Connect with us today.

-Download the Full report PDF – Click on the cover to download the PDF
+Download the full report PDF – Click on the cover to download the PDF

 1 Admin, EIC.
 “2018 Global Economic Significance of Business Events.”
 EIC Insights, EIC Insights, 13 Apr.
 2020, insights.eventscouncil.org/Full-Article/ArtMID/398/ArticleID/1445/2018-Global-Economic-Significance-of-Business-Events.